riordan/Logseq/pages/Admap Experimentation Workshop.md

 				- David will take these artifacts, convert them into a spreadsheet
 				- Next Week: Discuss this spreadsheet with the accountable group and **have them review with the following considerations:**
 					- What are lagging vs. leading indicators?
 					- Do you have an automated way of tracking this metric, or would it be done manually?
 					- What would be the level of effort to track this metric?

-				  These considerations should help your team determine which metrics would be best to prioritize in the near-term.
+				- These considerations should help us determine which metrics would be best to prioritize in the near-term.
 		- #### Content
 			- Process
 				- Run a UX Metrics workshop for experimentation